 The College of Adult & Professional Studies (CAPS) at Bethel University helps busy adults achieve their educational goals within a framework of Christian values.
-Through the Foundational Studies program, learners can fulfill two years of college credit and earn an associate's degree.
+Through the General Studies program, learners can fulfill general education requirements, and with an additional 12 credits can earn an associate's degree.
 Six bachelor's degrees are offered in business management, Christian ministries, communication studies, human resources management, nursing (R.N. to B.S.), and organizational leadership.
-Classes are held evenings and weekends at convenient locations.
-The college also offers professional development opportunities for churches and other organizations.
+The programs are offered on an accelerated schedule.
+Classes are held evenings and/or weekends at convenient locations or online.
+The college also offers professional development seminars for personal enrichment or to earn continuing education units.